TypeCellOS/BlockNote/packages/website/docs/docs/editor.md

 # Customizing the Editor

-There are a number of options that you can pass to `useBlockNote()`, which you can use to customize the editor.
+There are a number of options (all optional) that you can pass to `useBlockNote()`, which you can use to customize the editor.
 You can find the full list of these below:

 ```typescript
 export type BlockNoteEditorOptions = {